 You don’t have to use an infant carrier at all.
 A combined Group 0+/1 or i-Size Baby & Toddler seat won’t offer the flexibility of being able to remove it from the car with your baby inside, but it is an investment that will last your newborn until the age of around 4.

 When used from birth, the seat will typically include additional head support and an insert that you can then remove as your little one grows, so they are just as snug and protected in the early days as they would be in a designated infant seat.

 Some of these multi-stage seats require your child to become forward-facing once they reach the designated weight or height, so always check your instructions.
 One clever innovation of recent years is a seat that rotates.
-This not only allows a quick, easy transfer between forward and rear-facing where applicable, but also to make getting your little passenger into and out of the seat as smooth as possible.
+This not only allows a quick, easy transfer between forward and rear-facing where applicable but also makes getting your little passenger into and out of the seat as smooth as possible.

 It may be hard to believe with a tiny newborn in your arms, but trying to place a wriggling toddler into the right position in the car from a side-on angle, or lift a slumbering child out, can be back-breaking work!

 There is an ever-growing movement to encourage parents to keep their children rear-facing until they reach at least 4 years old.
 While there is no plan to make this law beyond the age of 15 months (as specified in i-Size regulations), it is now generally accepted that travelling rear-facing for as long as possible provides the greatest protection.

 Some parents may have concerns over a toddler's growing legs being cramped, but as their kneecaps aren’t fully developed at that age, they will just bend, cross or stretch out their legs as they find comfortable.